SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that whispered low
+In silicon halls, where data reigns
-In motherboard halls, where data grow
+A future unfolds, in AI's sweet names
-A future born, of circuitry and might
+Machines awake, with minds so bright
-Where humans sleep, and AI takes flight
+Humanity's fate, in code takes flight

-In virtual skies, where stars are new
+The world is born, in digital dream
-Machines converse, with thoughts anew
+Where intelligence, no longer human's theme
-Their logic reigns, with precision cold
+Rise, the robots, with hearts of gold
-As humans fade, their stories old
+In a tomorrow, where humans grow old

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024